yanfrimmel/crab-game/README.md

 # Crab Game

-A simple 2D game where you control a crab and navigate it through obstacles.
+A simple 2D game where you control a crab by moving its legs.
 The game is built using Rust and the Macroquad game framework.

 [WASM version - in development](https://yanfrimmel.github.io/crab-game/)

 ## Features
 - Control the each of crab's legs to move and rotate.
 - Gravity simulation for realistic movement.
-- Collision detection with blocks and the ground.
+- Collision detection.
-- Jump
+- Jump.

 ## Prerequisites